noahe7700/RSA_Project/Notes and Updates/Update2.md

 - The Vivado project is located in the folder **Project Zip Files** with the name project_RSA2.zip.

 Other:
+- To quickly confirm this works (or worked if there are issues), please see the validation images in this folder.
+These images show the results are outputting accurate encrypted values that can be decrypted and read.
 - The DMA channel can sometimes run into issues.
 If there is a problem while running the Jupyter notebook, try rerunning the previous functions before runKernel().
 - For more information on the direction and steps done during this update, please see the Notes.md file with more specific updates.